Long-term agroecological experiments, soil fertility, transport processes; transport of mass and energy in managed and reconstructed ecosystems.

 Soil formation, with emphasis on landscape processes as factors in soil development; pedogenic processes and their relation to environmental issues; soils; vegetation, and geological associations; kinds and distribution of soils in Canada; soil classification; field examination and computer-assisted learning of soils and their landscape.
 Field trips.
 Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
-Prerequisite: REN R 210.Fall Term 2020
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.
+Prerequisite: REN R 210.Fall Term 2021

 Prepares graduate students to function in a research environment.
 Focus is applied communication of research.
 All students are required to present a seminar, present a research poster, and critique a seminar.
 Attendance at the seminars and poster session is required.
 If possible, REN R 604 should not be taken until the student has some research results to present.
 The grade is credit/no credit.Winter Term 2021